Nathan Larson (criminal): Political positions and online advocacy

-Larson began editing Wikipedia under his real name in 2005, contributing to articles and policy debates.
-Identifying as an inclusionist, he endorsed using Wikipedia in an attempt to make taboo or illegal topics, including child sexual abuse, culturally acceptable.
-He opposed Wikipedia's child protection policy and began using sock puppet accounts to promote positions such as decriminalizing child sexual abuse.
-He was banned from the site in 2008.
+Larson began editing Wikipedia in 2005, initially under his real name.
+One of his focuses on Wikipedia was reportedly his desire to make taboo or illegal topics, including child sexual abuse, culturally acceptable.
+Larson ran a large number of sock puppet accounts, which he used to promote positions such as decriminalizing child sexual abuse and argue against Wikipedia's child protection policy.
+He was blocked in 2008 and later banned from the site entirely; he first moved to Wikiversity, a Wikimedia Foundation project for learning tutorials and academic articles, then to the skeptic wiki RationalWiki.
+According to Haaretz, he may have been the first person to be banned from RationalWiki.

-Larson also created Internet chat rooms for self-identified "incels" (involuntarily celibate men) and for pedophiles, suiped.org and incelocalypse.today, and wrote posts on the sites endorsing child rape and describing himself as a "hebephilic rapist".
+Larson also created Internet chat rooms for self-identified "incels" (involuntarily celibate men) and for pedophiles, incelocalypse.today and suiped.org, and wrote posts on the sites endorsing child rape and describing himself as a "hebephilic rapist".
 Both sites were removed by the hosting company in late May 2018 after a complaint by the website Babe.net.
 Larson told The Huffington Post in response to a question about whether he was actually a pedophile or merely wrote about it online, "It's a mix of both ...
 When people go over the top there’s a grain of truth to what they say."
 He described the term as "vague" and described men being attracted to underage girls as "normal".
+He also advocated for father-daughter incest.